myrtopar/pivot/README.md

 5. make a workflow with that test<br />

-Filling up the stack with 2MB of enviroment variables instead of command line arguments => more versatile, works much quicker (idk why) and keeps the arguments available<br />
-for passing payloads<br />
+Filling up the stack with 2MB of enviroment variables instead of command line arguments => more versatile, works much quicker (idk why) and keeps the arguments available for passing payloads<br />
 When passing payload from the arguments, the length of the nopsled must be limited to 130.000 bytes.
-This reduces the chances of target_ra landing on the nopsled due to the <br />
-decrease in the nopsled length from 200k to 130k.
+This reduces the chances of target_ra landing on the nopsled due to the decrease in the nopsled length from 200k to 130k.
 By providing the payload through stdin, I don't have any limitations on the length of the command line arguments.